Hailey-Rose/GoblinGuardian/README.md

-Rename exampleconfig.json to config.json , and add the needed info shown in the example file. create a warns.json file install nodeJs / npm install (check specific requirements for your system) open the folder in your terminal do `npm start`
+Rename exampleconfig.json to config.json , and add the needed info shown in the example file. create a warns.json file install nodeJs / npm install (check specific requirements for your system) open the folder in your terminal, and run `npm start`

 Happy days!